IBM-Bluemix-Docs/mass-data-migration/access-interface.md

 ## Logging in to device user interface
 {: #log-in-ui}

-Use the service credentials that you retrieved in the previous step to log in to the local web UI and interact with the {{site.data.keyword.mdms_short}} device.
+Use the device credentials that you retrieved in the previous step to log in to the local web UI and interact with the {{site.data.keyword.mdms_short}} device.

 1. Open a web browser, and navigate to the static IP address that you provided in the order form.